aniketmandloi/Langchain-flask-app2/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under aniket.
 See the LICENSE file for details.

-    Copy the above markdown content and paste it into your project's `README.md` file.
-Modify any placeholders such as `aniketmandloi` and ensure that the content fits your project structure and details accurately.